 Thousands of items are left at Los Angeles International Airport each month.
-If you’ve recently lost an item, be it a laptop, luggage, mobile phone, or personal property, our LAX lost and found guide will help you recover your lost items.
+If you’ve recently lost an item, be it a laptop, luggage, mobile phone, or personal property, our lost and found guide will help you recover your lost items.

 The LAX Airport Police Division is responsible for helping you reunite with your lost items.
-The team uses software called Crowdfind to manage the inventory of lost items and handle all LAX airport lost and found inquiries.
+The team uses software called Crowdfind to manage the inventory of lost items and handle all airport lost and found inquiries.
 Here’s everything you need to know about LAX lost and found.

 All LAX lost and found inquiries must be made online, and all owners must submit a claim to recover an item.

-If you lost an item in a public area (e.g. gate area, baggage area, curbside, ticketing, stores, restaurants, parking lots, LAX-IT shuttle, and LAX-IT Lot), try looking for your item in the LAX Lost and Found Public Areas Inventory.
+If you lost an item in a public area (e.g. gate area, baggage area, curbside, ticketing, stores, restaurants, parking lots, LAX-IT shuttle, and LAX-IT Lot), try looking for your item in the Lost and Found Public Areas Inventory.

 The Crowdfind inventory features photos of lost items, but some items are deliberately displayed without images.
 Travelers can only verify these items with their personal descriptions.